-To further improve students' critical analytical and problem solving skills using a Problem-Based Learning (PBL) approach, and by doing so, to (i) develop their ability to integrate knowledge gained from different Y1S1 and Y2S2 courses, and (ii) develop their understanding of the relevance of Y1S2 courses to the BVSc degree program as a whole.
+To further improve students' critical analytical and problem-solving skills using a Problem-Based Learning (PBL) approach, and by doing so, to (i) develop their ability to integrate knowledge gained from different Y1S1 and Y2S2 courses, and (ii) develop their understanding of the relevance of Y1S2 courses to the BVSc degree program as a whole.

-- i) demonstrate progression of critical thinking skills from VS1106. - ii) synthesize and integrate material from previous and concurrent subjects to critically evaluate provided scenarios, - iii) analyze and synthesize solutions to open-ended questions, complex problems and clinical scenarios, - iv) display a range of professional skills that includes inter-personal skills, team/ collaborative work, communication skills, ICT skills and problem-solving skills, - v) display Intellectual curiosity by finding, managing and applying information from a wide range of sources, and - vi) display sound professional judgement, with consideration for appropriate ethical, moral and legal principles.
+- i) At the end of the course, students will be able to; - ii) demonstrate progression of critical thinking skills from VS1106, - iii) synthesize and integrate material from previous and concurrent subjects to critically evaluate provided scenarios, - iv) analyze and synthesize solutions to open-ended questions, complex problems and clinical scenarios, - v) display a range of professional skills that includes inter-personal skills, team/collaborative work, communication skills, ICT skills and problem-solving skills, - vi) display Intellectual curiosity by finding, managing and applying information from a wide range of sources, and - vii) display sound professional judgement, with consideration for appropriate ethical, moral and legal principles.